 The other villagers gave them a wide birth, and after a moment she saw her chance.
 Reaching into her coat, Kureha pulled out one of her scalpels.
 After taking aim, she threw the blade.

 "Holy shit!"
 The man swore, skidding to a stop.
-The scalpel hadn't even come close to hitting him, but had none the less caught his attention.
-"All right, I give up!"
-He exclaimed, raising his hands above his head like a criminal who had been caught by the police.
+The scalpel hadn't even come close to hitting him, but caught his attention nonetheless.
+"All right, I give up!" he exclaimed, raising his hands above his head like a criminal who had been caught by the police.

 "Hehehe," Kureha cackled.
 Smugly she noted how badly he was panting, while her own respirations remained even and unlabored.